urgenssen/Bank_control_panel/README.md

 <ins>*Second version* contains in folder __Django-orm-watching-storage.__</ins>

-This version allows you to get access to remote database (see ```settings.py``` for data connection) and displays mentioned above data on local web-site directly in your browser that makes perception more clear, understandable and allows to choose information by each user only by hand (while in first version you have to change the script if you want to obtain information of another user).
+This version allows you to get access to remote database (see ```settings.py``` for data connection) and displays mentioned above data on local web-site directly in your browser that makes perception more clear, understandable and allows to choose information by each user only by hand (while in first version you have to change the script if you want to obtain information about another user).

 # How to start